chenghongsheng/Single-bacterial-RNAseq---Ceftriaxone-Resistance-in-Neisseria-subflava/readme.md

 ## Contents of the Repository

 - `seurat.R`: R script detailing the pipeline used for single-bacterial transcriptome analysis.
+- `1.STARsolo`: count data matrices of the single bacterial RNAseq

 ## Overview